 1. Sign up for wordpress account.
 I recommend wordpress over blogspot especially if you want to take things the extra mile and purchase a beautiful theme for your blog.

 3. Get a hosting provider.
 Bluehost has hosting plans starting as low as 2.95 per month, depending on what type of blog you have and how much traffic you are getting.
-I highly recommend this hosting service which I’ve used since 2013.
+I used this hosting service since 2013.
 Bluehost have 24 h customer service and tons of handy add ons.
-(Blue Abaya current hosting plan is 59.99$ per month.)
+(Blue Abaya current VPS cloud server hosting plan is 59.99$ per month, 708$ per year.)

 4. Create Blog logo.
 You could design your own if you have the skills to save money.
 See the online image editors mentioned further in this post. if you decide to hire someone, the budget option is looking for people on networks like Upwork, Etsy, or Creative Market.